twosixlabs/armory-library/README.md

 # Quick Look

-We have provided an sample notebook using Armory to evaluate a food101 classifier in the presence of a Project Gradient Descent (PGD) attack.
-The notebook can be run for free on Google Colab to get a taste of how Armory works.
+We have provided an sample notebook that uses Armory to evaluate a food101 classifier in the presence of a Project Gradient Descent (PGD) attack.
+The notebook can be run for free on Google Colab to get a preview of how Armory works.

 [![Open In Colab][colab-badge]][colab-url]